gaohan-12/SPME/README.md

 ## Test

-* Change the configs in the class `HEVC_dataset` of the file [dataset.py](https://github.com/gaohan-12/SPME/blob/main/dataset.py) to the path of the data to be tested, e.g.:
+* Change the configs in the class `HEVC_dataset` of the file [dataset.py](https://github.com/gaohan-12/SPME/blob/main/dataset.py) to the path of the data to be tested, e.g. :

   ```
   root="/home/xxx/HEVC_dataset/Class_B", filelist="./Tools/filelists/B.txt"
   ```

-* Run the test.py for testing, in which the config named *model_path* is the pretrained model, and *lambda_weight* is the lambda value of the prerained model, e.g.:
+* Run the test.py for testing, in which the config named `model_path` is the pretrained model, and `lambda_weight` is the lambda value of the prerained model, e.g. :

   ```
   python -m test.py --lambda_weight=2048 --model_path="./Checkpoints/2048.pth"